Heart and Blood Conditions

 To diagnose this condition, your doctor will examine your child and check their temperature.
 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

-To rule out other illnesses and to check your check your child's heart, your doctor might do tests like blood tests,
+To rule out other illnesses and to check your child’s heart, your doctor might do tests like blood tests, electrocardiogram, echocardiography and chest X-rays.